glasgowcompbio/GraphOmics/README.md

-WebOmics is a dashboard to integrate and explore different types of biological -omics data.
+GraphOmics is a dashboard to integrate and explore different types of biological -omics data.
 Using this tool, you can map transcriptomics, proteomics and metabolomics data onto metabolic pathways.
-WebOmics uses [Reactome](https://reactome.org/) as the knowledge base to map entities across different omics.
+GraphOmics uses [Reactome](https://reactome.org/) as the knowledge base to map entities across different omics.
 Methods to rank pathway and highlight interesting connection are also included.

-**Live demo is available at [https://webomics.glasgowcompbio.org/app/](https://webomics.glasgowcompbio.org/app/)**
+**Live demo is available at [https://graphomics.glasgowcompbio.org/app/](https://graphomics.glasgowcompbio.org/app/)**

-**Python package to perform multi-omics data linking and analysis is available at [https://github.com/glasgowcompbio/pyMultiOmics](https://github.com/glasgowcompbio/pyMultiOmics)**
+**A Python package to perform multi-omics data linking and analysis is available at [https://github.com/glasgowcompbio/pyMultiOmics](https://github.com/glasgowcompbio/pyMultiOmics)**.
+This is the same code used in this Web application but available for stand-alone use in your own application.

 ## How to install?